bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 {% endraw %}

 More details in [this post](http://blog.jetbrains.com/kotlin/2015/04/upcoming-change-function-types-reform) .
-If you used Kotlin’s function classes (e.g. <code>kotlin.Function1</code>) in your Java code, you will need to make adjustments to it, because from now on these classes reside in the <code>kotlin.jvm.functions</code> package.
+If you used Kotlin’s function classes (e.g. `kotlin.Function1`) in your Java code, you will need to make adjustments to it, because from now on these classes reside in the `kotlin.jvm.functions` package.
 You can migrate all your Java code by running “Cleanup Code…” with the “Usage of deprecated function classes in Java” inspection.
 ### Smart Casts Made Even Smarter

-A long awaited feature: Kotlin can now smart-cast local <code>var</code>‘s:
+A long awaited feature: Kotlin can now smart-cast local `var`‘s:

 {% raw %}
 <p></p>